g1879/DrissionPage/README.md

 - file_url - File URL
 - goal_path - Storage path, the default is the temporary folder specified in the ini file
-- rename - Rename the file name, not renamed by default
+- rename - Rename the file without changing the extension
+- file_exists - If there is a file with the same name, you can choose 'rename', 'overwrite', 'skip' to process
 - show_msg - Show download massage or not.
 - kwargs - Connection parameters for requests